profoundry-us/loco_motion/README.md

 In addition to the recommendations / suggestions above, LocoMotion also provides a full set of UI components to help you build robust and full-featured apps.

+> [!CAUTION]
+> The LocoMotion components are being actively developed and are NOT ready for
+> production / public use (currently they are just some example components while
+> I get everything setup).
+I'm mainly adding the docs here so that I remember
+> how to set them up properly when they are ready for release.

 ### Install

 Add the following to your `Gemfile` and re-run `bundle`: